defconfurs/dcfurs-badge-dc33/README.md

 - DCF2025_Badge_2025-07-18.pdf - This is a PDF of the schematic.
 - DCFurs 2025 Badge BoM.xlsx - This is an Excel spreadsheet of the Bill of Materials as exported from Google Docs.

-Whats missing:
-- KiCAD files, minus the board.
-- Information about how to connect JTAG to the STM32WL chip.

 ## TODO

 - **Prize** Get Meshtastic working on the badge and get a free badge next year!
+- Moar animations!
+- KiCAD files, minus the board, these will be released in late August or September after we have verified that they do not contain stuff we can't license as open hardware.
+- Information about how to connect JTAG to the STM32WL chip.

 ## More Info
 So, were going to do a thing this year where the software on the badge is not complete and people are welcome to make it more complete.
 On Wednesday or really early Thursday morning of the con, we will make the repo with this years software public.